Guide To Develop Cat Bonding

 No two cats are alike, and each has a unique personality to go with their sassy cattitude!
 But despite their introverted nature, cats do have a special affinity for humans.
 Depending on their genetic influences and how their favourite human treats them during vulnerable moments, cats often develop an individual variability pattern, meaning their sociability and emotional attachment can change depending on the person they are interacting with.
 This helps cats in developing meaningful bonds with humans at personal levels.
 While cats are inherently solitary creatures who need me-time to recharge their social batteries, they do enjoy the warm, comforting presence of their favourite humans around them.

 Though cats can be introverted and picky, to consider cats aloof would be a mistake.
 These mysterious balls of fur are extremely open and loving once they have bonded with their favourite human.
 Though it might take some time, cats respond well to love and will love you back.
 The biggest proof?
 If you see your feline friend bringing you 'gifts' it has hunted, licking you, or rubbing its tail against you, it is their clear way of confessing love for you.
-So maybe it's time to offer your cat some satisfying scratches behind the ears or that delicious Sheba premium cat food you were saving for a special day?
+So maybe it's time to offer your cat some satisfying scratches behind the ears or some delicious Sheba premium cat food you were saving for a special day.

 By now, it is natural to be curious about how to bond with your cat.
 So, given below are some of the major gestures that will let you know when your cat is trying to bond with you.